medic/medic-docs/configuration/OVERVIEW.md

 ### Logic: `rules.nools.js`
 Target templates, unlike Task templates, will show up on their own in the app without any logic.
-However, they will not have any data unless you emit data as target instances in the `rules.nools.js` rules engine code -- the code to generate both Tasks and Targets.
-This code iterates through all contacts and their reports, and then creates and emits _target instances_ -- data to be shown in the widgets defined in `targets.json`.
+However, they will not have any data unless you emit data as target instances in the `rules.nools.js` rules engine code.
+This is the code that generates both Tasks and Targets.
+It iterates through all contacts and their reports, and then creates and emits _target instances_ -- data to be shown in the widgets defined in `targets.json`.
 The app then automatically shows the data in the corresponding widgets in the Targets tab, updating their counts and percentages as needed.

 The rules engine code receives an object containing the following:
 - `contact`: the contact's doc.
 All contacts have `type` of either `person` or `place`.